-The String Orchestra 9 rehearses and performs the standard orchestral literature ranging from Baroque to 20th Century music.
+The String Orchestra 9 rehearses and performs the standard orchestral literature ranging from Baroque to 21st Century music.
 The group performs at school assemblies, concerts, and festivals outside the school.
-Within the String Orchestra are chamber groups that perform for a variety of other events.
+Students in the String Orchestra 9 are eligible to audition for Regional, State, Eastern, and/or National Honors Ensembles.
 Participation at scheduled performances is mandatory.